A tennis grip is a way of holding the racket in order to hit shots during a match.

 The first step to tennis success is understanding how to hold the racket for each stroke.
-There are numerous ways to hold your racket for each shot you attempt, so it’s critical to learn which shots are possible with each grip.
-The grip is critical in changing the angle of the racket face organically when you strike the ball.
-If you are a beginner, this will assist you in learning the many shots available.
-If you’ve been playing for a while and are an intermediate player, this may help you figure out some improvements you can make to your game.
-This article will teach beginners and advanced players the simple steps they may take to acquire new grips and apply them to different strokes.
+There are so many ways to hold your racket for each shot you try, so it’s critical to learn which shots are possible with each grip.
+The grip is critical in changing the angle of the racket face organically when you make contact with the ball.

+The information below will teach beginners and advanced players the simple steps they may take to acquire new racket grips and apply them to different strokes.
 Feel free to skip ahead to the topic of your choice.

 - Grip History

 - Who Are the Players Using the Continental Grip?

 - Who Are the Players Using the Eastern Forehand Grip?

 - Who Are the Players Using the Eastern Backhand Grip?